GENERAL QUALITY POLICY OF THE SITE

 > Disaster Recovery Plan (DRP) management

-The tasks of facilities management and DRP management are entrusted to COGNIX SYSTEMS in Rennes (Fr), siren 444 724 462 Rennes, which is a recognized operator in this field.
+These tasks are entrusted to COGNIX SYSTEMS in Rennes (Fr), siren 444 724 462 Rennes, which is a recognized operator in this field.

 As part of its facilities management mission, our partner Cognix permanently monitors the following elements